mcelle888/todo-backend/README.md

 ### Change logs

-03/06/2024 {Refactoring boiletplate code}
+01/06/2024 {Refactoring boiletplate code and adding logging}

-- Added modalmapper to reduce manual mapping in the todoitems service to reduce boilerplate code.
+- Added modelmapper to reduce manual mapping in the todoitems service to reduce boilerplate code.
+- Added logging for requests using Log4j in the controller and service layer.